dlevchik/DreamTeam/README.md

 ### Docksal environment setup

-**!ATTENTION! installation may take a while so it will be a good idea to grab yourself some tea**
+**!ATTENTION! installation may take a while, so it will be a great idea to grab yourself some tea**

 ```bash
 git clone https://github.com/dlevchik/DreamTeam.git